ZoinerTejada/hdinsight-docs/hdinsight-architecture.md

 HDInsight supports the use of a custom metastore for Hive and Oozie.
 The Hive metastore persists the metadata which describes the mappings of Hive tables to their locations in HDFS and the schemas of those tables.
 The metastore is also used by Spark as it stores metadata for Hive tables created with Spark SQL.

-By default, the metastore is an embedded Derby database, but in HDInsight you can configure the cluster to use an Azure SQL Database instance instead by configuring a custom metastore.
+By default, the metastore data is stored internally by the HDInsight cluster.
+However, you can configure the cluster to use an external Azure SQL Database instance instead by configuring a custom metastore.
 Custom metastores can only be configured during the cluster creation process.

 Oozie uses a metastore to store details about current and completed worklflows.
 To increase performance when using Oozie, you can use SQL Database as a custom metastore.
 The metastore can also provide access to Oozie job data after you delete your cluster.